maxpou/maxpou.fr/_posts/2016-08-04-dealing-with-enum-symfony-doctrine.md

 ## The problem

 Ok given, you want to create an Alert object which contain an attribute called `type`.
-As a [Twitter Bootstrap Alert](http://getbootstrap.com/components/#alerts), your alert must contain some specific strings (e.g. info, success...).
+Like [Twitter Bootstrap's Alert](http://getbootstrap.com/components/#alerts), your alert must contain some specific strings (e.g. info, success...).

 In the [official documentation](http://doctrine2.readthedocs.io/en/latest/cookbook/mysql-enums.html), Doctrine provide 2 solutions for MySQL Database.
 What happen if we want to use another Database like PostgreSQL?
 By the way, you can also take a look at these solutions.
 As far as i am concerned, I don't like them because it didn't solve the problem on the *PHP side*.